Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 ```

-# …see events as they are processed?
+# …see events as they're processed?

 Use this code: